brootaylor/brootaylor-v3/src/_content/writing/ai-bot-judo.md

 It does feel crazy to have to go to these lengths to try and protect my content.
 But it's been interesting as well as a bit of fun giving it a go &mdash; and kinda feels more like a game of cat and mouse.

-By the way, you're more than welcome to use any of the code I've shared here.
+By the way, you're more than welcome to use any of the code I've shared here and linked to.

 For the time being, here's a middle finger up to the bots and their hubris-infested creators. 🖕